Publications, Policies and Procedures

 Community Engagement

-There were a number of events that were designed and delivered to engage members of the public and citizens who have lived experience of abuse and neglect.
+A number of events were delivered to engage members of the public and those who have lived experience of abuse.
 This included involvement with the Board’s development session.
-The feedback is used to help ensure that strategic priorities are relevant and to promote information to help with prevention.
+Their feedback is used to help ensure strategic priorities are relevant and improve the focus on prevention.
+3,000 information leaflets were also circulated across Lewisham.

 Important work continued throughout the year to develop new policy and procedures.